Status Quo Ante Synagogue (Târgu Mureș): Architecture

 The eclectic architecture presents itself as a mix of styles.
 The exterior displays Gothic Revival (such as the rose windows) and Moorish Revival and Romanesque Revival elements, such as scalloped profiles or domes which borrow from Islamic architecture.
 As part of the last restoration, the building was repainted in an apricot color, with all of its ornaments and window frames painted in white.

 The synagogue is possessed of a large, octagonal, central tower, with small rose windows on each of its sides, and topped by a roof lantern, as well as two smaller, octagonal, towers, topped by onion domes at each of the two corners of the façade.
 Each tower is topped with a Star of David.

 The entrance to the synagogue is a gate with three arcades, separated by twin columns and backed by pillars.
-Underneath the entrance, sits a Gothic central rosette with an inscription, quoting the Hebrew Bible in Hebrew: "My house is a house of prayer, for all the people" (Book of Isaiah 56–7).
+Above the entrance, sits a Gothic central rosette with an inscription, quoting the Hebrew Bible in Hebrew: "My house is a house of prayer, for all the people" (Book of Isaiah 56–7).